salesforcecli/plugin-login/messages/logout.md

 # no-environments

 We didn't log you out of any environments.

+# deprecationMessage

+The logout command is deprecated.
+Use the environment-specific logout command, such as "sf org logout" or "sf logout functions".